 - Fall application deadline, priority #2: February 1

 - Fall application deadline, priority #3: June 1*

 - *Applications received after the November 1 (spring) and June 1 (fall) deadlines will be considered for admission on a rolling, space-available basis.
 Otherwise, applications will be considered in the next admissions cycle.

 - Application Information: GRE exam not required for admissions

 - Pursue academic excellence through coursework based on the ACPA/NASPA Professional Competencies that prepare you for real-world work with today’s college students in a range of postsecondary settings.

 - Translate classroom learning to practice through internship/assistantship experiences that prepare you for your first professional position post-degree.

 - Grow alongside a supportive cohort and enhance your professional network by co-constructing knowledge through a prescribed sequence of core courses with similarly-situated scholar-learners who become your first colleagues in the profession.

 - Engage and personally connect with faculty experienced in the field of higher education and student affairs through personalized advising and receive guided support throughout your first job search.

-- Gain broad foundational knowledge, and take core courses that explore the cultural, social, and political dynamics of student affairs: politics and history of higher education, higher education administration, student development theory, introduction to research methods, student services program assessment, capstone in student services, and M.Ed. seminar.
+- Gain broad foundational knowledge and take core courses that explore the cultural, social, and political dynamics of student affairs.
+The courses include the politics and history of higher education, higher education administration, student development theory, research methods, student services program assessment, professional development seminar, and the higher education capstone seminar.